Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: The Zebra Crossing Algorithm

 \subsection{The zebra crossing algorithm}

 The zebra cossing algorithm is summerized in Figure \ref{fig_algorithm}.
-The algorithm is explained as follows. \begin{steps} \item Design a mechanism by sketching clearly its links and joints. \item Represent it using zebra crossing diagram.
-The black and grey patches are used to represent the joints.
-The white patch is used to represent the links. \item Count the number of black, grey and white patches in the zebra crossing.
+The algorithm is explained as follows. \begin{steps} \item Represent the mechanism by sketching clearly its links and joints. \item Represent the mechanism by using zebra crossing diagram using Rules $1-9$ given above. \item Count the number of black, grey and white patches in the zebra crossing diagram.
 Use Equation \ref{equ_loop} to find the total number of loops in the mechanism.

 where,\\ $L$ = Number of loops in the mechanism\\ $B$ = Number of black patches\\ $W$ = Number of white patches\\ $G$ = Number of grey patches\\ \item If the number of loops are $0$, then it is a open loop mechanism.
 The degrees of freedom equal the number of black patches in the zebra crossing diagram.